 – Prevention of cholera in epidemic, endemic or humanitarian emergency contexts

-Composition, forms, route of administration
+Composition, forms and strengths, route of administration

 – Inactivated whole cell bivalent vaccine containing Vibrio cholerae O1 (serotypes Inaba and Ogawa, and biotypes classical and El Tor) and Vibrio cholerae O139